HTTP-RPC/Kilo/README.md

 ### Arguments and Return Values
 TODO Encodings (request/response); note that JSON does not support date types

+`WebServiceProxy` deserializes JSON and plain text content automatically, and can be extended to support additional content types.
+Custom deserialization is discussed in more detail later.

 Arguments may be of any type, and are generally converted to parameter values via the `toString()` method.
 However, the following types are given special consideration: